Adults Delivery Programme 2020-21

 We will also be updating the strategic briefing on effective co-production to bring the latest messages from research on how we include the perspectives of people with lived experience in service design and delivery, there is also an accompanying blog.

 Human rights are at the heart of adult social care practice and working with risk, particularly where there are questions of capacity, can be complex.
 Resources in this topic are designed to support practitioners, leaders and wider organisations to take a human rights approach in complex areas of work and keep up-to-date with changes in the legislative context.

 The introduction of the incoming Liberty Protection Safeguards (LPS) is changing the way in which adults and young people aged 16-17, who may be deprived of their liberty, are supported.
 Social care practitioners and leaders will be supported to feel confident in their understanding of the LPS and its application to practice.

-A best practice guide on applying the Mental Capacity Act 2005 will support people working in direct support in the community and other services.
-There will be a workshop for practitioners and managers exploring the complex interactions between risk, mental capacity and human rights.
+There will be a webinar for practitioners and managers exploring the complex interactions between risk, mental capacity and human rights.
 A Strategic Briefing will support organisations to develop and support risk enablement approaches.
 There will be a briefing for practitioners supporting people where there are complexities around mental capacity.
-This briefing will look at how advance planning can be used to support people to make decisions in advance to ensure they remain in control of their care and support, even during times when they may lack capacity.
 Practitioners will be supported to understand when inherent jurisdiction might apply and what best practice in supporting people with this process looks like through a practice guide.
 The self-neglect Practice Tool will be updated and a new webinar will look at the research and practice developments in this area.